mandatedisrael/Blockfest-frontend/README.md

 ## About Blockfest

-Blockfest is Africa's premier blockchain conference, bringing together builders, founders, investors, and enthusiasts to shape the future of Web3 in Africa.
+Blockfest is Africa's premier blockchain conference, bringing together builders, founders, investors, and DeFi professionals in Africa.